 Experience Berkeley High School (EBHS) is a free 6-month program that provides Black, Latino, Native American & Pacific Islander High School Juniors with mentors, tools, and resources to complete a competitive UC college application and the opportunity to get a close, personal look at UC Berkeley.
 To apply to our 2020 program, please click here.
+For more details about the Mentorship program, please see the video and additional details below:

 Note: Due to the impact of COVID-19, the 2020 Experience Berkeley Program will be administered online, with the possibility of an in-person workshop in October 2020.